Your Face Sounds Familiar Kids (Philippine TV series) season 1

 The first season of Your Face Sounds Familiar Kids was a singing and impersonation competition for celebrity kids on ABS-CBN from January 7 to April 9, 2017, replacing Pinoy Boyband Superstar and was replaced by the first season of The Voice Teens.
 It is the first season of the kids version of the said competition.
 Gary Valenciano and Sharon Cuneta reprise their former duties, however this time, along with new jury Ogie Alcasid, who replaced Jed Madela for the third season.
 Billy Crawford also return as a host.

 After 14 weeks, Awra Briguela emerged as the winner, garnering 95.41% of the public's votes.

-On March 21, 2020, the show aired re-runs in response to the Enhanced community quarantine in Luzon.
+On March 21, 2020, the show re-ran due to the Enhanced community quarantine in Luzon pre-empting all programming.
 However, the reruns were abruptly stopped after May 3, 2020, due to the temporary closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.

 Development

 On August 15, 2016, Crawford announced that it will return for a third season; which was later revealed as the Kids edition entitled Your Face Sounds Familiar Kids during the Isang Pamilya Tayo Ngayong Pasko: The ABS-CBN Christmas Trade Event in November 2016.

-On November 22, 2016, Ogie Alcasid, who made a comeback on ABS-CBN, was revealed as the newest addition to the show's judges, replacing Madela.
+On November 22, 2016, Ogie Alcasid, who made a comeback on ABS-CBN, was revealed as the newest addition to the show's judges, replacing Jed Madela.
 The Kids season premiered on January 7, 2017, taking over the time slot vacated by the then-recently concluded Pinoy Boyband Superstar.

-On March 5, 2017, Xia Vigor was unable to perform on the episode aired on that weekend because of her illness and sickness at the time of the episode taping and her impersonation of Jennifer Lopez was aired on Week 10 instead.
+On March 5, 2017, Xia Vigor was also unable to perform on that weekend due to her illness at the time of the episode taping.
+Her impersonation of Jennifer Lopez, originally slated for that week, took place on the following week instead.

 On March 21, 2020, the show returned on air as part of the network's Luzon lockdown special programming, temporarily replacing the second season of The Voice Teens until the closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.

 Prize

-Every week, the winner will win a cash prize of 100,000 pesos, half will be given to his or her chosen charity.
-The grand prize is 1 million pesos, ticket for 4 at South Korea and house and lot.
+Every week, the winner will win a cash prize of 100,000 pesos, with half to be given to their chosen charity.
+The grand prize is 1 million pesos, a trip for four to South Korea and house and lot.